agCleo/GT-handbook/gotriple-handbook.md

 ## Best practices for contents' visibility
 ### Metadata quality
-While only three metadata elements are technically mandatory on GoTriple, richer metadata improve the processing by the information systems and threfore increases the visibility of the contents.
+While only three metadata elements are technically mandatory on GoTriple, richer metadata improve the processing by the information systems and therefore increases the visibility of the contents.
 Some of the metadata elements require however more accurate management in order to fully exploit the potentialities of the DublinCore standard.
 We list below a few hints able to improve the metadata quality in the context of GoTriple, but also in the context of other aggregators, like OpenAIRE, DOAJ, DOAB or BASE.

 | Priority | Description | Comments |
 | :---     |    :----:   | :---     |